jdejavi/jdejavi.github.io/_posts/2024-10-12-Analytics.md

 Searching for the tool on the internet, we found that it is an open-source tool with its source code on GitHub → [source code](https://github.com/metabase/metabase)

 We will search the internet to see if this Metabase has any exploits, and we found this URL where they explain how to exploit it → [exploit RCE](https://github.com/m3m0o/metabase-pre-auth-rce-poc)

-We download it and follow the steps to run the CVE
+We download it and follow the steps to run the CVE:

 ![]({{ "/assets/images/analytics/Pasted image 20241012133341.png" | relative_url }})

 First, they tell us that we have to look for the setup-token value in the path /api/session/properties.